Welcome to Vega! This is a work-in-progress documentation site.

 - Network governance is encouraged - Tokenholders can take part in proposing and voting on changes to network configuration to define the optimal network configuration in preparation for the alpha release.

 Its functionality is limited and is riskier than networks that will follow it, and involves regularly scheduled software upgrades and downtime.
-There will probably some growing pains as the network is stress-tested and upgrades are rolled out.
+There will probably be some growing pains as the network is stress-tested and upgrades are rolled out.

 How can I use Vega?